alexFickle/sdp/readme.txt

 	on Windows make clean is tested and deletes files. make clean is untested with Linux and currently only displays all files instead of deleting;
 	see Makefile on directions on how to change it once it is tested.

-make currently requires a folder named bin in the same directory.
-It will fail if it does not.
-I will eventually fix this, but for now create this folder yourself.